-DSU Response: We are currently under an Order of Selection.
+We are currently under and Order of Selection.
 However, all categories are open at this time.
 At any time that resources do not permit all eligible consumers to be served and a Priority Category has to be closed, all clients and individuals in the state will be notified.